adikira/swgoh/README.md

     -   Occasionally you may get valuable gear (for example purple gear).
     -   The gear you get and don't need can be used for relics.

+# WARNING!
-*WARNING!
-Use it at your own risk!
-Absolutely no warranties made!
+Use this software at your own risk!
+There are absolutely no warranties made!
 I'm not responsible for any loss you might incur from using the software provided here.*

+# Contact
+You can contact me on discord at *adikira#0131*